Peer Effects in Consideration and Preferences: Empirical Content of the Model

 \begin{proposition}[Dataset 1] If Assumptions~\ref{ass: MM},~\ref{ass: A1}(i), and~\ref{ass: A2}(i) hold, then the CCPs $\operatorname{P}$ and the rates of the Poisson alarm clocks $(\lambda_a)_{a\in\mathcal{A}}$ are identified from Dataset 1. \end{proposition}

-The proof of Proposition~\ref{ID2} relies on the fact that when the time interval between the observations goes to zero, then we can recover $\mathcal{M}$.

-There are at least two well-known cases that produce the same identification result without assuming $\Delta \rightarrow 0$.
+The proof of Proposition~\ref{ID2} follows because when the time interval between the observations goes to zero, we can recover $\mathcal{W}$.
+At least two known cases produce the same result without assuming $\Delta \rightarrow 0$.
 One of them requires the length of the interval $\Delta$ to be below a threshold $\overline{\Delta }$.
-The main difficulty of this identification approach is that the value of the threshold depends on details of the model that are unknown to the researcher.
+The issue of this approach is that the value of the threshold depends on details of the model that are unknown to the researcher.
 The second case requires the researcher to observe the dynamic system at two different intervals $\Delta_{1}$ and $\Delta_{2}$ that are not multiples of each other (see, for example, \citealp{blevins2017identifying} and the literature therein).

-The next proposition, based on Theorem~1 in \citet{blevins2018identification}, states that the transition rate matrix can be identified from agents' choices even if these choices are observed at the endpoints of discrete time intervals.
+The following proposition, based on Theorem~1 in \citet{blevins2018identification}, offers a third case in which the transition rate matrix can be identified from Dataset 2.

-\begin{proposition}[Dataset 2] If Assumptions~\ref{ass: MM},~\ref{ass: A1}(i), and~\ref{ass: A2}(i) hold, and $\mathcal{M}$ has distinct eigenvalues that do not differ by an integer multiple of $2\pi i/\Delta $, where $i$ denotes the imaginary unit, then the CCPs $\operatorname{P}$ and the rates of the Poisson alarm clocks $(\lambda_a)_{a\in\mathcal{A}}$ are generically identified from Dataset 2. \end{proposition} The restriction on eigenvalues of $\mathcal{M}$ is a regularity condition that is generically satisfied.\footnote{See \citet{blevins2017identifying} for a discussion of this assumption.} The key element in proving Proposition~\ref{ID3} is that the transition rate matrix in our model is rather parsimonious.
-To see why, recall that, at any given time, only one person revises her selection with a nonzero probability.
-This feature of the model translates into a transition rate matrix $\mathcal{M}$ that has many zeros in known locations.
+\begin{proposition}[Dataset 2] If Assumptions~\ref{ass: MM},~\ref{ass: A1}(i), and~\ref{ass: A2}(i) hold, and $\mathcal{W}$ has distinct eigenvalues that do not differ by an integer multiple of $2\pi i/\Delta $, where $i$ denotes the imaginary unit, then $\operatorname{P}$ and $(\lambda_a)_{a\in\mathcal{A}}$ are generically identified from Dataset 2. \end{proposition} The restriction on eigenvalues of $\mathcal{W}$ is a regularity condition that is generically satisfied.\footnote{See \citet{blevins2017identifying} for a discussion of this assumption.} The key element in proving Proposition~\ref{ID3} is that the transition rate matrix in our model is rather parsimonious since, at any given time, only one agent revises her selection with a nonzero probability.
+Thus, the transition rate matrix $\mathcal{W}$ has many zeros in known locations.